 Order of Protection in Arizona

 If you are considering leaving an abusive marriage, you should immediately contact an attorney with experience in cases involving domestic violence issues.
 Domestic violence is about control.
 Specifically, the abusers desire to control the abused spouse through physical, mental, emotional, and financial abuse.
-When faced with a divorce, an abusive spouse may fell he or she has now lost that control, which may lead to an escalation in the abusive behaviors.
+When faced with a divorce, an abusive spouse may feel he or she has now lost that control, which may lead to an escalation in the abusive behaviors.

 If you or your children are in danger, obtain an order or protection, sometimes referred to as a restraining order, before you leave.